Integrating with Flask¶

 from flask import Flask

-from markupy import Component, Node
+from markupy import Component, View

-from markupy.tag import H1
+from markupy.elements import H1

 app = Flask(__name__)